doscontainer/doscontainer/README.md

 floppy and hard disk images for IBM-PC and compatibles.
 This aims to support my retro computing hobby and the collection building that goes with it.

+> :warning: **I'm importing and cleaning up an older version of my codebase.
+Broken builds abound!**

 ## What's the point?

 The DOS computing environment consisted of huge numbers of hardware configurations